 The most common symptom of AS is sacroiliitis.
-The sacroiliac joints are located at the spine’s base, where it connects to the pelvis.
-In sacroiliitis, this joint becomes inflamed, causing pain in your lower back and buttocks.
-It can even cause pain in your legs.
-This pain can worsen if you stand for a long period of time.
+The sacroiliac joints are located at your spine’s base, where it connects to your pelvis.
+When they become inflamed, they cause pain in your lower back and buttocks.
+This can even cause pain in your legs.
+The pain can worsen if you stand for a long period of time.
 If your doctor suspects AS, they will likely check for sacroiliitis.

-When ankylosing spondylitis is severe, the vertebrae of the spine can grow together and fuse into one.
-The fused bones may force the spine into a forward curve.
+When AS is severe, the vertebrae of your spine can grow together and fuse.
+The fused bones may force your spine into a forward curve.
 This is called kyphosis.
-As the spine curves, the back curls into a stooped-over position.
+As your spine curves, your back curls into a stooped-over position.
 People with severe AS may be so bent over that they have trouble even lifting their head.
-Fortunately, treatment advances have made kyphosis less common.
+Treatment advances have made kyphosis less common.

-AS affects the spine, but it can also cause pain and stiffness in other parts of the body including the hips, lower back, neck, and shoulders.
+AS affects your spine, but it can also cause pain and stiffness in other parts of your body including your hips, lower back, neck, and shoulders.
 Pain and other symptoms of AS start slowly.
 In fact, you may not notice them at first.
 But they can get worse over time, and the pain may come and go.
 Or you may be in constant pain.
-Some people notice the stiffness in the morning when they wake up.
+Some people notice stiffness more in the morning when they wake up.

-AS may also be accompanied by osteoporosis (OP), even in the early stages of AS.
-Over time, the bones can become brittle and more likely to fracture.
+AS may also be accompanied by osteoporosis, even in the early stages of the disease.
+Over time, your bones can become brittle and are more likely to fracture.
 If the fractures are in your spine, the vertebrae may collapse and cause your back to bend forward even more than it already does.
-Some fractures can even compress nerves in the spine.
+Some fractures can even compress nerves in your spine.

-One of the most common side effects of ankylosing spondylitis involves the eyes.
-In a condition called uveitis, the eyes can swell up, causing pain, blurred vision, and sensitivity to bright light.
+One of the most common features of AS involves inflammation of your eyes.
+This inflammatory eye condition is called uveitis.
+Your eyes can swell up, causing pain, blurred vision, and sensitivity to bright light.
 They may also get very red and watery.
-Uveitis is a serious side effect.
+Uveitis is a serious complication of AS.
 Call your doctor for an appointment right away if your eyes start to bother you.

 When you breathe, your lungs expand.
-The ribcage that houses and protects your lungs expands slightly to accommodate the expansion.
+The rib cage that houses and protects your lungs also expands slightly.
 If the joints of your ribs are inflamed from AS, their movement may be restricted.
 You may feel pain when you breathe.
-And, you probably won’t be able to inflate your lungs all the way.
+And you probably won’t be able to inflate your lungs all the way.
 This will make it hard for you to catch your breath.

 Fatigue is one of the biggest complaints people with AS have, according to the Spondylitis Association of America.
 It takes a lot of energy for your body to deal with the inflammation AS causes in your body.
 Also, the pain of AS can make it hard for you to sleep.
 Some people with AS have anemia—too few of the blood cells that transport oxygen to the body.
 All of these things may make you feel more tired than usual.

 There is no cure for AS, but treatments can reduce pain and help you feel better.
-You can take medications such as NSAIDs (aspirin, ibuprofen).
-Or there are also drugs called DMARDs that slow the disease and reduce swelling in the joints of the spine.
+You can take medications such as NSAIDs for this purpose.
+There are also medications called disease-modifying antirheumatic drugs, or DMARDs, that slow the disease and reduce swelling in the joints of your spine.
 Stretching and exercising can help with stiff joints and improve your movement.
-Sometimes a damaged joint may need to be replaced with surgery.
+Sometimes a damaged joint may need to be replaced through surgery.